villagehiker/templer/examples/casestudy/readme.md

 The layout uses three columns:

-* Left column for article links for index.html files and for articles for content pages.
+* Left column for article links on index.html pages.
+It contains article text and images on content pages.
 * Middle column for internal and external links to related content.
-* Right column for advertising.
+* Right column for affiliate advertising.

-The site is responsive to desktop, table and smart phone browsers in a simple way.
+The site is responsive to desktop, tablet and smart phone browsers in a simple way.
+The center and right columns move below the left column when the viewport is narrow.

+This a basic website design using only HTML and CSS.
+It contains no javascript.

 ## Assumptions